domfarolino/algorithms/src/algorithm_practice/Array_Algorithms/longestWordSubsequence/README.md

 ### Complexity analysis

 Let n = size of the given word list, and s = length of the given string.
-Let k = constant bound of the size of a given word appearing in the word list.
+Let k = constant bound of the size of a word appearing in the given list.

  - Time complexity: O(s + n\*k\*log(s))
  - Space complexity: O(s)